 I grew up in Athens.
-I studied in the English countryside where I made friends that I’ll have for a life.
-I worked in one of the most amazing cities of the world, London.
-I left London for a little Italian village in South Tyrol to discover more about my love for wines, my love for nature and love in general.
+I studied in the English countryside where I made friends that I’ll have for life.
+I worked in one of the most amazing cities in the world, London.
+I left London for a little Italian village in South Tyrol to discover more about my love for wines, my love for nature, and love in general.

 Myrtiworld is about places that make you smile.
 It is where I share my favourite moments and places.
 It’s more about different places or experiences rather than mainstream locations.
 Myrtiworld is about travel inspiration, colourful destinations, and special moments.

 How long have you been blogging for?
 Why’d you decide to start a travel blog?

 Myrtiworld was officially created almost a year ago.
 I was always fascinated by the beauty in the little things that are often overlooked.